 Let's take a look at what your test results mean:

 CASE 1: The distributor rotor turned as the engine was cranked.
 This is the correct and expected test result.
-The next step is to make sure the cam sensor is getting power.
+The next step is to make sure the camshaft position sensor is getting power.
 For this test step, go to: TEST 2: Making Sure The Cam Sensor Has Power

 CASE 2: The distributor rotor DID NOT turn as the engine was cranked.
 This test result tells you that the timing belt is busted and is the reason behind the P0340 trouble code and the engine not starting.